leah-choco/E-Commerce_Back-End/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core

 THEN I am able to successfully create, update, and delete data in my database

+## Installation:
+You will need to install "mysql2", "sequelize", "dotenv", and "express".

+## What I Learned:
+I began with a starter code and needed to modify it to satisfy the goals.
+The comments in the files indicate what code I personally wrote.

+As this project runs completely on the back end, it was all about testing the api routes that I wrote in Insomnia.
+The biggest takeaways were about Insomnia as a tool and its capabilites.